vwgert/vwgert.github.io/07_advancedcommands/02_lab.md

-Finally, Linus himself wants to Log when he logs in to the server and what the public IP address is.
-He will always add this to the *PublicIP* file in his home folder.
+Finally, Linus himself wants to keep record of when he logs in to the server and what the public IP address was at that time.
+He will always add this information to the *PublicIP* file in his home folder.

 ```bash
 ubuntu@linux-ess:~$ ls